zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

     ./restore-acm.sh
     ```

-### Back Up and Restore NGINX Management Suite and API Connectivity Manager
+### Back up and restore NGINX Management Suite and API Connectivity Manager

 To back up the NGINX Management Suite configuration files, secrets, and databases: